 Be prepared for 4 Seasons in 1 Day

-The weather lately is crazy.
-There is a lot of talk about this being down to global warming but whatever the cause; it is wreaking havoc on our roads.
+The weather this week is crazy.
 Between snow storms, random heavy hailstone, showers and glaring sunshine it can be difficult to be prepared for a day on the road in your car or van.
-You kind of need to be prepared for everything on the roads at the moment.
+You really need to be prepared for everything on the roads at the moment.
 A few of the key things I’ve come across with the changes in the weather are:

 Your braking distance should change based on the condition of the road you are travelling on.
 In normal dry conditions you should be at least 2 seconds behind the vehicle in front of you.
 For wet roads this should increase to 4 seconds and on an icy or snow covered road this needs to be significantly more.